Lake City Branch History

 - Relocated the public computers closer to the service desk

-- Added movable walls to increase flexibility of meeting space
+- Increased flexibility of meeting space with movable walls

-- Added a laptop bar in the teen area
+- Laptop bars in the teen area and main entrance

 - Consolidated service desks to make it easier for patrons to know where to get help and to free up space for other Library purposes

-- Added eight laptops and two iPads that patrons can borrow to use inside the branch
+- Added eight laptops and two iPads for in-branch use

 - Improved finishes for easier maintenance